6.9 Charge Transfer Efficiency

 - Source size: because of the finite size of the telescope and its optics, point sources do not appear as delta functions on the detector, but rather as point-spread functions with a distribution of pixels above the background.
 The downstream pixels of a source can shield its upstream pixels from CTE loss by filling some of the charge traps.
 Resolved objects experience even more self-shielding.

 For all these reasons, the impact of imperfect CTE for a particular object will depend on the location and morphology of the source and on the distribution of electrons in the field of view (from sources, background, cosmic rays, and hot pixels).
 The magnitude of the CTE loss increases continuously as new charge traps form over time.
-A recent ISR, WFC3 ISR 2021-09, summarizes our current understanding of CTE in WFC3/UVIS and the CTE website provides an up-to-date list of tools, tips, and insights.
+WFC3 ISR 2021-09 provides an overview of our overall current understanding of CTE in WFC3/UVIS, while WFC3 ISR 2024-04 presents updated coefficients for the empirical model for PSF photometry.
+The CTE website provides an up-to-date list of tools, tips, and insights.

 The remainder of this section will discuss the available options for mitigating the impact of CTE losses and their associated costs.
 Broadly, the options fall into two categories: strategies to implement before data acquisition (i.e., optimizing the observations during the proposal and planning stage, including the use of post-flash if needed), and corrections applied during image analysis after the images have been acquired (i.e., formula- or table-based corrections or pixel-based image reconstruction).